 Travel a little outside of Vienna and you soon find yourself among hills heaving with grapes.
 The province of Lower Austria even has a region known as the wine quarter (Weinviertel).

-Helpfully, you can try many of the wines produced on Austria’s hallowed slopes at the Vienna Wine Fest, held in the Museumsquartier complex close to the centre.
+Helpfully, you can try many of the wines produced on Austria’s hallowed slopes at, for example, a Heuriger (wine tavern serving local products) or at various wine-friendly festivals.

-Typically, over 40 producers showcase over 300 wines.
-And since one cannot live on wine alone (despite my best efforts), other stands at the Wine Fest offer food – expect cheese, sausages, and similar to cleanse the palate or fill the stomach as required.
+Over 40 producers showcased 300+ wines at the inaugural Vienna Wine Fest, for example, held in the Museumsquartier complex close to the centre.
+And since one cannot live on wine alone (despite my best efforts), other stands at the Fest offered food to cleanse the palate or fill the stomach as required.

-2021 dates and tickets
+Dates and tickets

 Tickets for the general public included wine tastings, with tickets available in advance through the festival website.

-How to get to the wine festival
+How to get to the MQ

 The Museumsquartier is very central and flanked by two subway stations (Museumsquartier on the U2 and Volkstheater on the U3 and U2).
-See the MQ page for travel tips.
+See the main MQ page for travel tips.

 Address: Museumsplatz 1/5, 1070 Vienna